istio/istio.io/content/about/notes/1.0/index.md

 ---

 We're proud to release Istio 1.0!
 Istio has been in development for nearly two years, and the 1.0 release represents a substantial milestone for us.
-All of our [core features](/about/feature-stages/) are now stable and ready for production use.
+All of our [core features](/about/feature-stages/) are now ready for production use.

 These release notes describe what's different between Istio 0.8 and Istio 1.0.
 Istio 1.0 only has a few new features relative to 0.8 as most of the effort for this release went into fixing bugs and improving performance.

+## Networking

+- **Old Traffic Management Model Deprecated**.
+Support for the old `v1alpha1` traffic management model has been removed.

+- **IStio Ingress Deprecated**.
+The old Istio ingress is deprecated and removed by default.

 ## Policy and telemetry